thakumar/docs/content/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 ### Required Features

-The following features must be enabled in order to use EVPN-MH:
+To use EVPN-MH, you must enable the following features:

 - {{<link url="VLAN-aware-Bridge-Mode" text="VLAN-aware bridge mode">}}
 - {{<link url="Basic-Configuration/#arp-and-nd-suppression" text="ARP suppression">}}
 - EVPN BUM traffic handling with {{<link title="EVPN BUM Traffic with PIM-SM" text="EVPN-PIM">}} on multihomed sites via Type-4/ESR routes, which includes split-horizon-filtering and designated forwarder election

 {{%notice warning%}}

-In order to use EVPN-MH, you must remove any MLAG configuration on the switch.
-This entails:
+To use EVPN-MH, you must remove any MLAG configuration on the switch:

-- Removing the `clag-id` from all interfaces in the `/etc/network/interfaces` file.
+- Remove the `clag-id` from all interfaces in the `/etc/network/interfaces` file.
-- Removing the peerlink interfaces in the `/etc/network/interfaces` file.
+- Remove the peerlink interfaces in the `/etc/network/interfaces` file.
-- Removing any existing `hwaddress` (from a Cumulus Linux 3.x MLAG configuration) or `address-virtual` (from a Cumulus Linux 4.x MLAG configuration) entries from all SVIs corresponding to a layer 3 VNI in the `/etc/network/interfaces` file.
+- Remove any existing `hwaddress` (from a Cumulus Linux 3.x MLAG configuration) or `address-virtual` (from a Cumulus Linux 4.x MLAG configuration) entries from all SVIs corresponding to a layer 3 VNI in the `/etc/network/interfaces` file.
-- Removing any `clagd-vxlan-anycast-ip` configuration in the `/etc/network/interfaces` file.
+- Remove any `clagd-vxlan-anycast-ip` configuration in the `/etc/network/interfaces` file.
-- Then running `ifreload` to reload the configuration:<pre>cumulus@switch:~$ sudo ifreload</pre>
+- Reload the configuration with the `sudo ifreload` command.
 {{%/notice%}}

 ### Other Supported Features